 Jackie Van Nice: “I went with my own name when it became obvious that . . . clients and potential clients who want to do business with me are excited to do so explicitly because it’s me.
 Making them try to remember whatever my [business name] was when they wanted to find me just became a barrier.”

 Melissa Milloway: “I agree with [using your first and last name].
 I think it . . . reinforces your personal brand.
 It’s easier for me to remember someone’s name rather than their company . . ..
 Going with your name totally makes sense if you are a one-man band.”

 Adele Sommers: “After much deliberation involving many word combinations, I ended up choosing the shortest, most direct phrase that focuses on end results: Business Performance Inc. That allows us to direct our energies equally in the areas of instructional design and business consulting, which often involve the same clients.”

-Trina Rimmer: “I decided to go with a somewhat generic name Rimmer Creative Group even though I was A) Not a group, and B) Not fond of calling myself creative.
-But I like the fact that this name means a lot to me (I love my family!) reflects my preference for creative work and that it leaves open the possibility of future growth.
-The word group also implied collaboration—which is a big part of who I am and what I want my business to be.”
+Trina Rimmer: “I decided to go with a somewhat generic name, Rimmer Creative Group, even though I was A) not a group, and B) not fond of calling myself creative.
+But I like the fact that this name means a lot to me (I love my family!), reflects my preference for creative work, and leaves open the possibility of future growth.
+The word ‘group’ also implied collaboration—which is a big part of who I am and what I want my business to be.”

 After many years the truth remains—there is no one way to choose a name for your business.
 It all depends on your personality and business goals.
 Of course, there are several other things to consider before choosing a company name.
 So, be sure to check out the following article to ensure the name you land on will set you up for the most success: 6 Things to Consider Before Choosing a Company Name

 What advice do you have for choosing a company name?
 We’d love to hear from you!
 Share your insights in the comment section below.